csci-362-fall-2018-01/The-Chocolate-LEclairs/testing-framework/docs/README.md

 ```

 # Test Case Format
-Example test cases can be found in the testCases folder of the testing-framework.<br><br>
+Example test cases can be found in the testCases folder of the testing-framework.
 ```
 '#' represents a comment
-each line that is not a comment should be treated as one parameter into the test case. output from the test cases will be sent to output.log in /temp/ if run by the runAllTests.py script file
+each line that is not a comment should be treated as one parameter into the test case. output from the test cases will be sent to output.log in /temp/ if run by the runAllTests.py script file.
 ```